 External printers use specialized equipment as needed, and typically require turnaround times that can range from days to weeks depending on the complexity of the project.
 It is strongly recommended that you receive multiple quotes from the pool of approved vendors to ensure the best price and plan ahead.

 Are there any print projects that must continue to be routed through Brown’s Office of University Communications for printing?

 Yes.
-The Office of University Communications directly manages the outsourced printing of University business cards and stationery, as well as University diplomas and other official academic certificates of completion at no additional cost to you.
-To order these print projects, submit your request online.
+Brown University faculty and staff in need of business cards should order directly from approved external print vendor Allegra Print & Imaging through the password-protected website.
+Stationery, as well as University diplomas and other official academic certificates of completion, are provided by the Office of University Communications at no additional cost to you.
+To order, submit your request online.

 What types of print projects do not have to go through an approved external print vendor?